danhalsim/Assignment-5/README.md

 UCI Coding Bootcamp Module 5 page for the project description used in this README.

 UCI Coding Bootcamp Xpert Learning Assistant for help with JavaScript.
-- how to use "this"
+- how to use "this" (lines 8, 9)
-- how to add and remove classes
+- how to add and remove classes (lines 18, 20)

 ## License